coded9/DS-and-Algorithms-for-Interviews/Selection-sort/selectionsort.java.md

 #Explanation:
 -->Static method is used,because we can reference it without creating an object,because it belongs to the class(You shouldn't create a method inside main method)
--->First for loop for indexing ith position
--->Second for loop for finding the minimum element's position -->We swap the ith position of the array and minimum element's position so that we get the sorted subarray and unsorted subarray
+-->First for loop for using ith position of the array -->Second for loop for finding the minimum element's position -->We swap the ith position of the array and minimum element's position so that we get the sorted subarray and unsorted subarray